Preventing algae in fish ponds and water features

 water ‘soupy green’) and the string algae or blanket weed.

-Algae with grow in any water body with exposure to sunlight and more so when there are nutrients in the water. the more of either ingredient, the greater the algal growth will be.
+Algae grow in any water body with exposure to sunlight and more so when there are nutrients in the water. the more of either ingredient, the greater the algal growth will be.

-There are couple of factors that encourage the accelerated growth of algae in a pond such as:
+There are a couple of factors that encourage the accelerated growth of algae in a pond such as:

 Without an efficient filter, there is a high chance for blue-algae to take a foothold in the pond especially when such a pond receives lots of sunshine.
-To prevent this, we install the appropriate sized filtration system for your pond which will take into consideration several factors, including sun exposure, pond volume and the types and size of the fish in the fish pond.
-Generally, if your pond water is going green, you will most likely require an ultraviolet light pond filter which will sterilise the water and prevent algal growth.
+To prevent this, we install the appropriately sized filtration system for your pond which will take into consideration several factors, including sun exposure, pond volume, and the types and size of the fish in the fish pond.
+Generally, if your pond water is going green, you will most likely require an ultraviolet light pond filter which will sterilize the water and prevent algal growth.
 You can read more about UV pond filters here and see what filters we have for sale here

 We understand that some of this information is a bit complicated, so for further inquiry, you can give us a call and speak with one of our specialists that will help point you in the right direction.

 Inadequate water flow leading to stagnation:

 Imagine a river, when a river flows quickly it's usually clean and clear which is pretty to look at, but once that river slows down in the water flow, it no longer looks clean; it looks cloudy and if it completely stops flowing, then it can start going green.

 Water flow is essential to prevent sediment from building up and inhibits beneficial aerobic bacteria to do their job effectively cleaning the water.
 This is why it’s important to have the right amount of water flow.
 Each pond will require a certain flow in order to allow the filtration to work effectively.
 You can read more about selecting the correct pump here

 Speak to one of our specialists who will gladly help you out choosing the right pump for your pond.